epadam/Machine-Learning-Tutorial-Demo-Resources/README.md

-# Machine Learning All in One
+# Machine Learning Learning Center

-For people who want to have a quick overview of the development in machine learning
+If you want to learn what machine learning can do, please check this repository.
+It covers from basic knowledge, to modern research and also pratical applications.

 ## Deep Learning 2020